charity-classification/ukcat/docs/index.md

 We welcome feedback and corrections to our work, including in the following areas:

- - Suggesting changes or additions to UKCAT itself
+ - Suggesting changes or additions to UK-CAT itself
  - Improvements to the method of applying the rules, including the machine learning models
  - Changes to the tags & ICNP/TSO categories applied to individual charities